HIS 135

 • It is expected that students possess college-level reading and writing skills.

 • You should also have relatively good technology and web-use skills.
-Take the short quiz, Is A Web Course for Me?, to determine your preparedness to succeed in a web-based course.
+Please check ELI's Smartmeasure to see if you are ready for distance learning.
+You can also check out our short quiz, Is A Web Course for Me?

 • I would recommend that you allot at least three hours a week of study time for this course.